-Vesting of outstanding awards to employees under the Restated Plan accelerates upon the consummation of a change in control (as defined in the Restated Plan) (including deemed satisfaction of applicable performance criteria "at target" as if such performance criteria had been achieved) and one of the following double-trigger vesting requirements: (i) involuntary termination other than for cause, death or disability within 18 months following the change in control, (ii) a resignation for good reason within 18 months following the change in control, or (iii) outstanding awards are not replaced by a successor with awards that preserve existing value, the awards are not assumed by a successor, or the awards are impaired in value or rights.
+Outstanding awards held by employees under the Restated Plan are subject to double-trigger vesting and will accelerate and vest (with the applicable performance criteria for performance-based awards deemed satisfied "at target" as if such performance criteria had been achieved) upon the occurrence of one of the following events upon or following the consummation of a change in control (as defined in the Restated Plan): (i) involuntary termination other than for cause, death or disability within 18 months following the change in control, (ii) a resignation for good reason within 18 months following the change in control, or (iii) outstanding awards are not replaced by a successor with awards that preserve existing value, the awards are not assumed by a successor, or the awards are impaired in value or rights.
 In addition, the Compensation Committee has the right to take such other action with respect to awards in connection with a change in control as it determines to be appropriate.
-In the case of a change in the ownership of effective control of Apergy or in the ownership of a substantial portion of the assets of Apergy, any deferred stock units will settle on the date of such change in control or change in ownership by delivery of shares of Apergy common stock.
+In the case of a change in the ownership of effective control of ChampionX or in the ownership of a substantial portion of the assets of ChampionX, any deferred stock units will settle on the date of such change in control or change in ownership by delivery of shares of ChampionX common stock.

 Withholding Taxes.
-To the extent permitted by law, Apergy has the right to withhold from any payment under the Restated Plan an amount up to the maximum statutory tax rate in the applicable jurisdictions.
+To the extent permitted by law, ChampionX has the right to withhold from any payment under the Restated Plan an amount up to the maximum statutory tax rate in the applicable jurisdictions.